Senior-Gamal/Backup-Project/README.md

 - **Server Settings**
 - **System Settings**

-The Laravel project is located in the `backup-manager` directory.
+The Laravel project resides at the repository root.
+Copy `.env.example` to `.env` and adjust database credentials as needed.